Delivery: Daytime blended online courses.

 Paramedics possess the highly skilled techniques of advanced life support and emergency care procedures.
 Career opportunities are available with hospitals, clinics, ambulance services, police, fire, and rescue departments.
 The Paramedic program major meets the criteria for the education of paramedics as recommended by the U.S. Department of Transportation.

-NOTE: All students will be required to purchase an iPad 2 or higher or comparable 9.5 x 7.5 tablet device for use in the Paramedic Program.
-This will support the use of electronic textbooks, medical applications, and clinical materials.
-The iPad will replace the need for many of the traditional textbooks and educational materials and will be a cost savings for students.
-Questions can be directed to Kim Schmitzer, Paramedic Faculty, at 651-779-5798 or firstname.lastname@example.org.
+NOTE: Students will be required to purchase a 9.5" x 7.5" (minimum) tablet for classroom and clinical/practicum courses.
+This may be an Apple OS iPad or PC tablet.
+Smart phones are not sufficient.
+The tablet will support the use of electronic textbooks, medical applications, and other clinical materials and replace the need for many of the traditional textbooks and educational materials.
+The use of a tablet and etext books will result in cost savings for students as compared with traditional printed materials.
+Questions may be directed to Kim Schmitzer, Paramedic Faculty, at 651-779-5798 or email@example.com.

 * Delivery of courses for the didactic portion of the program, which is roughly the first half of the program, is a mix of daytime and blended online classes.
 Clinical and field internships are held during the second portion of the program and are often the most difficult part to manage as they are potentially on any day of the week, all hours of the day, and may be scheduled or changed on short notice.
 A flexible schedule is essential.